zagorski32611/solidity-workshop-1/tutorials/2016-04-04-solidity-inline-assembly-I.md

 }
 ```

-Calling `UnsignedDivider.div(4, -2)` will return `0`, because `-2` is in two's complement, so is a huge number.
+Calling `UnsignedDivider.div(4, -2)` will return `0`, because `-2` is in two's complement, so it's a huge number.
 Calling the signed division, on the other hand, will return `-2`.

 ### Stack, memory and storage variables.

-No matter what the assembly in a function does, it may need to access things like input parameters, storage variables, and other variables declared outside of the assembly block.
+No matter what the assembly in a function does, it may need to access things like function parameters, storage variables, or temporary variables declared outside of the assembly block.
 Accessing variables is done differently, depending on their type.

 ##### Stack variables

-Variables that are elementary non-array, non-mapping types, is created directly on the stack.
+Variables that are elementary, non-array, non-mapping types are created directly on the stack.
 This would be addresses, numbers, booleans and fixed-size `byteX` types.

-All function params of these types will be put on the stack - both input and output params.
+All function parameters of these types will be put on the stack - both input and output parameters.
 They can also be created in function code, outside of the assembly, like normal.
-Additinally, they can also be declared within assembly code using `let`.
+Additionally, they can also be declared within assembly code using `let`.

 ```
 contract C {